saifeemustafaq/mentorship/cohort_1/jsakshi1228@outlook.com/Sakshi_Jain_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 # 2. Why Virtual Machines?
 * ## Virtual machines are created to perform specific tasks that are risky to perform in a host environment, such as accessing virus-infected data and testing operating systems.
 Since the virtual machine is sandboxed from the rest of the system, the software inside the virtual machine cannot tamper with the host computer.
 * ## Virtual machines can also be used for other purposes such as server virtualization.
+* There are many reasons why your company might consider using virtual machines.
+It allow for reduceding overhead, with multiple systems operating from the same console and at the same time.
+VMs also provide a safety of your data, as they can be used to enable rapid disaster recovery and automatic backups.It also offers security.
+Plus for large and growing businesses, the scalability of virtual environments can be very important to accommodate the growing of a constantly expanding firm.
+A simulated hardware is a flexible solution to an growing company server, with multi-application, multi-user needs.
+* Thus, following are the reasons for using virtual machines:-
+  * Operational flexibility
+  * Reducing overhead
+  * Centralized management
+  * Scalibility
+  * Disaster recovery

 # 3. How does it works?
 * ## The virtualisarion works on software to simulate hardware functionality and create a virtual computer system.
 * It enables us to run more than one virtual system and multiple operating systems and applications on a single server.
 This results in benefits include economies of scale, lesser cost and greater efficiency.